 Stuart joined Warwick in 2007 as Professor of International Security and has since served the University's Pro Vice- Chancellor, and subsequently as Provost.

-Outside Warwick, Stuart chairs the Board of the Equality Challenge Unit, the sector agency that leads on equalities and diversity, as well as sitting on various Boards including the Russell Group, and The Guild of European Research Intensive Universities (a body of 18 institutions across the continent that Warwick led in establishing).
-He is also chair of the Midlands Innovation board (the group of the region's leading eight research intensive universities), and is a member of the Coventry and Warwickshire Local Enterprise Partnership Board, where he is the co-chair of the Skills sub-committee.
+Outside Warwick, Stuart sits on various Boards including the Russell Group, Midlands Innovation and The Guild of European Research Intensive Universities (a body of 18 institutions across the continent that Warwick led in establishing).
+He is also a member of the Coventry and Warwickshire Local Enterprise Partnership Board.

 Career and interests

 Stuart's field of scholarship is in international security.
 Following a PhD at the University of Southampton, he worked in London at the International Institute for Strategic Studies, before moving to the University for Birmingham, where he worked for nearly 20 years, including a period as Head of Social Sciences.
 At this time he also served as Programme Director for the Economic and Social Research Council (ESRC) 'New Security Challenges Programme'; the ESRC, Arts and Humanities Research Council and Foreign and Commonwealth Office's 'Radicalisation' programme; and later, the Defence Science and Technology Laboratory/ESRC 'Integrator' research programme.